Aik Larki Aam Si: Plot

-Anmol is a poor girl lives with her widow mother and younger sister Nayab.
-She started doing a job in an office to overcome her family's financial issues as her younger sister was about to married in few months.
-One day on her way from office to home, she meets with an accident by Farhan's car.
-Farhan took her to the hospital and leaves before she wakes up.
+Anmol is a poor girl who lives with her widowed mother and younger sister Nayab.
+She starts a job at an office to overcome her family's financial issues as her younger sister is about to get married in a few months.
+One day on her way home from office, she meets with an accident by Farhan's car.
+Farhan takes her to the hospital and leaves before she regains consciousness.

 On her sister's marriage, Farhan (who also attends marriage) confronts Anmol and started thinking that she was the same girl who was accidentally came in front of his car.
 Farhan starts to like Anmol.
 A few days after marriage, Farhan proposes to Anmol which she accepts.
 Then Anmol learns that Farhan is a fiancé of Subuhi (Nayab's sister-in-law).
 She decides to leave Farhan as it will affect the Nayab's relation with her in-laws.